 Plastiq, now based in San Francisco, has a simple service: If you want to pay a bill or invoice that usually would require you to initiate a bank transfer or write a check, you can pay Plastiq with a credit card instead.
 Plastiq will then directly pay the merchant or supplier to whom you owe money.
-Plastiq charges a flat fee of 2.5% of the payment amount for making the payment on your behalf.
-If you use a debit card, the fee drops to 1%; payments made to Canadian recipients incur a 2.85% fee.
+Plastiq charges a flat fee of 2.85% of the payment amount for making the payment on your behalf.

 You’ll be able to choose from three methods by which Plastiq can pay your bill: